Published: May 30, 2019

 Google Translate’s Website Translator tool was once the most popular go-to website translation tool.
 However, it’s no longer being offered.
 Luckily, there are many alternatives.
 For instance, Bablic is a robust website translation tool with a variety of paid options depending on the size of your website and the number of languages you plan to leverage.

 Have more questions about tailoring your website to multiple audiences?
-Let’s chat!
+Need a partner to help you navigate it all?
+Fill out our contact form, and let’s chat!